ResearchMethods/Feedback_onderzoeksplan/research_plan_feedback_s4549775.md

 This is everything you have however.
 I think this can be improved by providing a few paragraphs paraphrasing your planning to underpin the Gantt chart, going into a bit more detail on what the activities mean (like "Analysing results"), and maybe provide some reasoning.

 # General

+All in all this is a very big improvement over your research idea.
+You incorporated a lot of feedback, and significantly improved most aspects of your plan.
+There a a few things which can still be improved, but apart from the planning this is already in a really god state.